moraieu/query-selector/README.md

 # Query Selector
 Here you can find code and data loaders for  the paper  https://arxiv.org/pdf/2107.08687v1.pdf .
-Query Selector is a novel approach to sparse attention Transformer algorytm that is especially suitable for long term time series forecasting
+Query Selector is a novel approach to sparse attention Transformer algorithm that is especially suitable for long term time series forecasting

 # Depencency
 ```